seanmac11741/emchFoundWebsite/README.md

 - [x] Go through this vid for education of Firebase: https://www.youtube.com/watch?v=iWEgpdVSZyg
 - [x] Lookup firebaseui for web and maybe use for login page (nope)
 - [x] Title is being cutoff by navbar on large screens
-- [ ] Add Foundation board to home page.
+- [x] Add Foundation board to home page.
 Found Board has District board + 4 others
-- [ ] Make district board one row, that grows/shrinks
+- [x] Make district board one row, that grows/shrinks
+- [x] Add Wendy to contact us section
+- [ ] Add pictures to blog posts
+- [ ] On Admin page, just make text fields editable and update that way?